Owner-Operated

 Not a fit for

-• Tight residential neighborhoods or work close to homes, landscaping, or overhead lines
+• Tight residential work right next to landscaping, structures, or overhead lines

 Forestry mulching explained